Holistic Treatment For Osteosarcoma In Dogs

 Symptoms of Canine Osteosarcoma

 The clinical signs of dog bone cancer depend on the tumor location.
 The most common signs are lameness and swelling at the tumor site.
-Other symptoms of canine osteosarcoma may include:
+Symptoms of canine osteosarcoma may include:

 - Neurological signs, such as seizures or wobbling